 Remove transitive dependencies

-One wrong way to fix it is to declare manually all transitive dependencies in commons_libs
+One wrong way to fix this is to manually declare all transitive dependencies in commons_libs

 and use the following configuration in Gradle: